ajanin/bash_tutorial/tutorial.md

 # Errors

 As a programming language, Bash is terrible at error handling.
-For anything big, you should be using a more modern language.
+For anything big, you should use a more modern language.
 But even on the command line, it's useful to deal with errors.
 We'll demonstrate with the `find` command:
 ```
 find . -name '*.html' > html_files.list
 ```

-The `find` command looks for all files in or under the current directory that end with `.html` and writes them to its `stdout`.
+This `find` command looks for all files in or under the current directory that end with `.html` and writes them to its `stdout`.
 The `>` takes `stdout` from the previous command and writes it to the file specified right after, overwriting if it already exists.

 What happens if there's an error?
 Try the following:
 ```